diyessi/XCas/README.md

    }
 }
 ```
-The `getDescription` method returns an analysis engine description for this annotator, given a resource
+The `createEngineDescription` method returns an analysis engine description for this annotator, given a resource
 that implements the `XCas` interface.
 The `XCasAnnotator_ImplBase` implements the `process(JCas jCas)`
 method, obtains the `XCas` associated with the `XCas`, and passes both to process.
 # Resource Definition